 “This is definitely something I want to be involved in, and something I would like to learn how to do,” Batiste says.
 “I didn’t know they had programs and schools specifically for this field, so I’m learning more about that now.
 Now that I’ve been introduced, it definitely has piqued my interest, and I’m looking to be more involved in it in the future as a consultant.”

 Damaso says eye-opening moments such as these are a rewarding part of his career and this challenge.
-Planning for the 2023 challenge is already underway, as is the summit’s call for abstracts.
+Planning for the 2023 challenge is already underway, as is the summit’s registration.
 The challenge’s volunteers hope to continue gaining more interest with future students, volunteers and sponsors to keep the competition going for many years to come.